Canyoneer/ValenceRT-DecodingTool/README.md

 After 2-3 battery ID polling loops the display sends a data poll request for battery every battery ID it has assigned before.
 This requests look like "02030029001bd43a".
 This is responded by message like "020336171515150f000004a8005004151715181815800084000000840000000b0d090d2834000028340000eeee001004000a0d090d0a0d0b0deae4".

 These data messages seem to have a fixed format and contain information at fixed positions.
-For details please check the code.
+For details please check the code oder the datalog.txt file.
+The file contains a timestamped log of the communication of the display with two connected batteries.

 ### Licence
 MIT